Matter, Energy, and Life of Michaela A. Castello.

 After enthusiastic support in the comments from my mom and brother, I saw this:

 Your graph needs alot more false results.
 They are testing until they get a positive result- as though a positive is what is desired.
 If this was a true epidemic, we wouldnt need test to prove it.
 There would be symptoms and dead bodies- not everyone coming into the hospital feeling fine but getting positive results.
 Mankind has survived with diseases and viruses for this long- becoming germaphobes and suffocating everyone with mask is not the answer!
 All this is doing is taking our freedoms away.
 I am appalled that you feel you need to “dumb” the concept down.
-Michael, you are not a parent.
+Michaela, you are not a parent.
 You are not feeling the real damage this is causing.
 Babies being taken away at birth, because of a false positive where the mother feels fine.
 Children not allowed in schools and being confined when this hasnt even effected children.
 You and Rachel really need to step back and get a different perspective.
 There are doctors out there with actual years behind them who see this for what it really is.
 Please stop spreading mask propaganda- it does nothing but bring everyone’s O2 down and bacteria into their lungs.
 My mom put a pulse ox on a 9 year old boy after putting his mask on… in less then a minute his O2 levels dropped below what they should be.
 I know you took pride in this post… but more is at stake then you could ever imagine.
 And while you dont have children to worry about their future..
 I do!

 Facebook comment